ClusterHQ/flocker/docs/concepts/storage-profiles-content.rst

 More information about support for profiles can be found in the :ref:`configuration documentation for each backend <supported-backends>`.

 .. note::
-	Flocker Storage Profiles is a new and exciting implementation, but it currently only has minimal features.
+	Flocker Storage Profiles is a new Flocker feature, and we're hoping to iterate on the functionality in future releases.
-	If you use a Storage Profile, it would be great to :ref:`hear from you <talk-to-us>` about how it is being used and what features you would like to see in future releases.
+	If you use a Storage Profile, it would be great to :ref:`hear from you <talk-to-us>` about how it is being used and what features you would like to see in the future.